speppus/car-sales-performance-dashboard/README.md

 ![Executive Overview](images/1_Executive%20Overview.png)

-Questa sezione fornisce una panoramica generale delle performance della concessionaria.
+This section provides a high-level overview of the dealership’s overall performance.

-KPI principali:
+Main KPIs:

-- Fatturato totale
+- Total Revenue
-- Revenue growth
+- Revenue Growth
-- Numero clienti
+- Number of Customers
-- Quantità vendute
+- Units Sold

-È presente inoltre l’andamento del **fatturato mensile** e la distribuzione delle vendite per brand.
+It also includes the **monthly revenue trend** and the distribution of sales by brand.

 ---